Friday November 3, 2017 | 7:30PM (Pre-concert talk at 6:45)

 Paul makes his home in Victoria with his wife and children.

 Michael Jarvis, harpsichord

-Michael Jarvis may be heard on the Marquis Classics, Hungaroton, ATMA, Naxos, Solitudes and Avalon CD labels, and has many times broadcast nationally and regionally for the C.B.C., as well as nationally across the U.S. on N.P.R.
-His and violinist Paul Luchkow’s CD of Hummel’s op.
+Michael Jarvis may be heard on the Marquis Classics, Hungaroton, ATMA, Naxos, Solitudes and Avalon CD labels, and has often broadcast nationally and regionally for the CBC, as well as nationally across the US on NPR.
+He and violinist Paul Luchkow’s CD of Hummel’s op.
 5 violin sonatas was chosen as a finalist as best classical album of the year in the Western Canadian Music Awards 2013.
-He also appears as harpsichordist on the Victoria Baroque Players’ debut CD, also nominated for best classical album of the year with the Western Canadian Music Awards 2015.
-His new CD with Paul, Michel Corrette’s Sonatas for Harpsichord and Violin, Op.
-25 (on mythological themes) will be released on the Marquis CD label in Spring 2017.
+His most recent CD with Paul, Michel Corrette’s Sonatas for Harpsichord and Violin, Op.
+25 (on mythological themes), was released to excellent reviews on the Marquis CD label in Spring 2017.

-His performing editions of 17th and 18th century choral and organ music have been published by GIA, Chicago.
-He has taught harpsichord and continuo, and has lectured many times at the University of Toronto.
-He has taught harpsichord performance at Wilfred Laurier University in Waterloo, Ontario and at Havergal College, Toronto, and fortepiano at UBC.
+He has taught harpsichord and continuo and lectured many times at the University of Toronto.
+He has taught harpsichord performance at Wilfred Laurier University in Waterloo, Ontario and at Havergal College, Toronto, and taught fortepiano at UBC.

 When he is not playing early music, Michael is an avid collector of early jazz and early opera 78 rpm recordings and is an early phonograph restorer.
 Michael lives in Victoria, BC.